luckinet/ontologics/README.md

 The `ontologics` package provides tools to build and work with an ontology of [linked (open) data](https://en.wikipedia.org/wiki/Linked_data) in a tidy workflow.
-In the current workflow the data are only available at the three star level in comma-separated values tables, or actually an R-optimized \*.rds file of such a table.
+In the current workflow, the data are only available at the three-star level in comma-separated values tables or an R-optimized \*.rds file of such a table.

-The type of ontology is inspired by the [FAO caliper](https://www.fao.org/statistics/caliper/web/) platform and makes use of the Simple Knowledge Organisation System ([SKOS](https://www.w3.org/TR/skos-reference/)).
+The type of ontology is inspired by the [FAO caliper](https://www.fao.org/statistics/caliper/web/) platform and uses the Simple Knowledge Organisation System ([SKOS](https://www.w3.org/TR/skos-reference/)).

-An ontology is any data structure that stores concept of any knowledge field in a linked way.
+An ontology is any data structure that stores the concept of any knowledge field in a linked way.
 It is typically built on a set of standardized/harmonized terms that have a clear definition and potentially some attributes.
 According to the SKOS, concepts can have semantic relations or can be mapped to one another.
-Semantic relations describe how *harmonized concepts* **relate** to one another and mappings describe which concepts *from different vocabularies* should be **linked** to one another.
+Semantic relations describe how *harmonized concepts* **relate** to one another, and mappings describe which concepts *from different vocabularies* should be **linked**.

-The key tasks, beyond creating a formally valid ontology, is *extracting* concepts and their relation to other concepts and *mapping* new concepts to an existing ontology to capture and set potentially deviating definitions into relation.
+The key tasks beyond creating a formally valid ontology are *extracting* concepts and their relation to other concepts and *mapping* new concepts to an existing ontology to capture and set potentially deviating definitions into relation.

 ## Installation